-Role-plays have become very popular in all sort of job interviews.
-Social work is no exception.
-Especially in private institutions, interviewers use it pretty often.
-It is also quite common in agency recruitment.
-The interviewer plays a client (or brings one to the room, or ask you to visit one with them), and ask you to “perform your job” straight there.
-The guide on how to ace a role play exceeds the content of the free part of this website.
-However, I can give you at least few hints:
+Role play has become popular in all sorts of job interviews.
+Especially in private institutions (such as nursing homes), interviewers will often play a client (or they will brings one to the room, or ask you to visit one with them), and ask you to “perform your job”.
+The guide on how to ace a role play exceeds the purpose of this website (of a free part).
+However, I can give you at least a few hints:

 - Be yourself.
-Do not try to be a different man, just adjust your behavior a little to the situation.
+Do not try to be a different person, just adjust your behavior a little bit to the situation.

 - Accept the role play.
-Some people refuse it in an interview.
-It is a big mistake.
-If you refuse to do the tole play, they won’t give you a job.
+Some people refuse to do it in an interview.
+If you refuse to do the role play, however, they won’t give you a job.

 - Take it seriously.
 I know it is only a play.
 But anyway, you should take it as seriously as ever, because it is a part of your interview.
-And many times it is the most important part of the process… Do not forget on it.
+And many times it is the most important part of the interviewing process…